tfh0007/Mario-With-A-Gun/README.md

 - Worked with a team to complete the project

-- There was a limited deadline and my team was forced to make changes to cater to this deadline
+- There was a limited deadline and the team was forced to make changes to cater to this deadline

 - Implemented external custom resources such as soundtracks and visuals